 If an application does not support an optional element of an object, it MUST NOT return an empty element.
 The element MUST instead be omitted from the XML stream.

-3.3.4.4 Changes Required to the Vendor's Application
+3.3.4.4 Vendor's Application Support for SIF

 Depending upon the type of architecture, the core application may need to be altered to ensure that the agent is able to forward changes to objects of interest to SIF.
 For example, an application that edits student data may need to be modified to capture the adds, changes, and deletes made to students and store them into a temporary repository until the agent can forward them to the ZIS.
 Other architectures provide the ability to trap these changes at a server level eliminating the need for any changes to the application itself.